WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ## Troubleshooting

-* See our [Troubleshooting](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting) guide for help with this demo.
+* See our [Troubleshooting](../troubleshooting/hdp_sandbox_lan_troubleshooting) guide for help with this demo.

-* Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion.
+* See the [shutdown and start up](../operation/hdp_sandbox_fusion_stop_start) guide for when you wish to safely shutdown or start back up the environment.

-See the [shutdown and start up](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start) guide for when you wish to safely shutdown or start back up the environment.
+Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion.